UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/right_edge_staples_backwards.png)

-However, note that the crossovers are on the wrong side.
+However, the crossovers are on the wrong side.
 To fix this, right click any of the edge staples, while they are still all selected, and pick *reflect horizontally (reverse vertical polarity)*

 ![](images/reflect_strand_horizontally.png)